Fresh off loss at Golden State, Clippers return for playoffs

 Here are some things to watch for in the best-of-seven, first-round series:

-BEVERLEY’S INFLUENCE: Los Angeles went 0-4 down the stretch without do-everything guard Patrick Beverley, who returned to play 21 minutes in a 143-137 overtime victory against the Jazz in the regular-season finale Wednesday night.
+BEVERLEY’S INFLUENCE: Patrick Beverley missed four games down the stretch and Los Angeles lost all of those.
+The defensive specialist returned after missing three straight and played 21 minutes in a 143-137 overtime victory against the Jazz in the regular-season finale Wednesday night.

 The Clippers count heavily on their talented, versatile bench, too.